majingamo/ebulodccis/README.md

 ## 🙏 Acknowledgments

 - Bootstrap for UI components
-- Firebase for database services
+- Supabase for database services
 - Cloudinary for image storage
-- InfinityFree for hosting compatibility considerations
+- Vercel for hosting and serverless functions

 ## 📞 Support